kolluri-rk/pas-sidecar-dotnetcore-sample/README.md

 MVC app uses `AuthzBaseUrl` config setting to call out to webapi.
 This setting is passed as environment varibale in `manifest.yml`.
 In this sample AuthzBaseUrl was set to `http://localhost:8081`.

 Make sure to start the app on the **same port** in sidecar process. auth-server-sidecar api will be started with command: `cd auth-server && exec ./auth-server-sidecar --urls http://0.0.0.0:8081`

+*Note: In this sample, auth-server-sidecar is only providing authorization.
+We can extend the functionality to handle Authentication as well.*